 Recipients agree to consult the collections of Archives and Special Collections for the purpose outlined in the project proposal and to describe the value of the research experience in relation to the project.

-Awards are advertised electronically and in printed scholarly publications, as appropriate.
-Applicants should submit the following materials with their applications:
+Applicants should submit the following materials with their application:

-- A summary description (no more than two pages) of their research project and the need to consult collections in connection with their research
+- brief description (no more than two pages) of the project

-- Two letters of support, from appropriate scholars, attesting to the value of the research
+- two letters of support attesting to the value of the project

-Deadline: Applications are reviewed twice a year.
-The deadline for travel in March – August is January 30; travel in September – February is June 30.
-Applicants will receive written notification if their proposal has been approved within one month of the receipt of their application.
-Grant funds are paid following completion of the requirements of the grant which includes the public presentation or receipt of text for publication.
-There is a minimum processing period of eight weeks from the time of the visit.
-Fill out the application form online, or send materials to:
+Deadline: Applications are accepted and reviewed annually.
+The deadline for submission is January 30.
+Applicants will receive written notification, if their proposal is approved, within one month of the deadline.
+Grant funds are paid following completion of the requirements of the grant.
+A minimum period of eight weeks is necessary to process and deliver the award check.

 405 Babbidge Road, Unit 1205

 Storrs, CT 06269-1205

 Sigmund Strochlitz actively supported the University of Connecticut and the Thomas J. Dodd Research Center with his generous contributions to the construction and naming of the Center in 1995 and the establishment of an endowment to support the travel grants named in his honor.